Constitution & Bylaws

 - B. If being a member of the dental organization of the Section or Region in which he resides, be a member in good standing.
 Being a member is not compulsory unless the Section or Region to which he belongs have their own requirement in this respect delineated in their own Constitution & Bylaws.

-- C. Be at least thirty (30) years of age and a graduate of any dental school recognized by the International College of Dentists.
+- C. Be a graduate of any dental school recognized by the International College of Dentists.

 - D. Be accepted as an active contributor to his profession and to his community and highly esteemed by both for his integrity and character.